There are several important things to look for when shopping for the best budget fishing kayak.

 - 500-pound load capacity

 A little smaller and lighter than some of the other kayaks on this list, the Pescador Pro 12.0 is technically Perception’s entry-level model.

 It may not carry as much as bigger boats, but there’s still plenty of storage space thanks to large bow and stern hatches.

-Customization is limited but there are two rod holders installed and the central console does allow for a fishfinder to be installed.
+Customization is limited but there are two rod holders installed and the center console does allow for a fishfinder to be installed.

 For the price, it carries plenty of value while the on-water performance is the reliable standard you expect from Perception

-- 375 load capacity may not be enough for some anglers
+- 375 load capacity may not be enough for some kayak anglers

 - Comfy and adjustable seat